StuartRiffle/Jaglavak/Testing/Notes.md

 # Jaglavak

 - Jaglavak is a chess engine based on [Monte Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) (MCTS).
 - This is an **asynchronous** implementation of MCTS that allows for high throughput.
-Jaglavak is a brute-force firehose, for better or worse.
 - GPU f sdf daf
 - CPU playouts use **SIMD** hardware (up to 8-wide with AVX-512), and run on all cores.

+- Jaglavak is not sensitive or smart.
+It is a brute-force firehose of chess games.
 -

 ## ELI5